 Thus, we omit a proof here.

 Step 3 of the auction ensures that we do not end up with underdemanded sets of items.
+Each bidder carries around a growing exclusion set $R_i$, which addresses ``underdemand'' without ever querying new budget or value information. \MB{A bidder $i \in I^t$ can be chosen randomly if $I^t>1$, but there is no guarantee for strong Pareto optimality.
+(Section 7 shows that even with full knowledge, finding the surplus-maximizing core outcome is NP-complete.) } If we compute $p^{t+1} = p^{t-1}$, then the outcome is strongly Pareto-optimal, but it is not necessarily in the strong core.
+Example \ref{ex:strongPO_weak} makes this point.

-Moreover, sets $R_i^t$ always contain at least all items that cost strictly less than the bidder's budget $b^i$.
-Our proof of correctness is similar to the one by \citet{laan2016ascending}: due to the budget constraints, underdemanded sets of items may appear.
+The sets $R_i^t$ always contain at least all items that cost strictly less than the bidder's budget $b^i$.
+Our proof of correctness is similar to the one by \cite{laan2016ascending}: due to the budget constraints, underdemanded sets of items may appear.
 We show that Step 3 of the auction takes care of these sets. \begin{lemma} Let $O$ be minimally overdemanded and $T \subseteq O$ with $T \neq \emptyset$.
 Let prices $p$ and sets $R_i$ be given.
 Then